Resale Price Maintenance and Minimum Advertised Pricing: Structuring to Minimize Antitrust Scrutiny

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will examine the antitrust issues that can arise with arrangements designed to influence resale prices or establish minimum advertised pricing (MAP), and the differing treatment of those arrangements in state, federal, and international jurisdictions.
+This CLE course will examine the antitrust issues that can arise with arrangements designed to influence resale prices or establish minimum advertised pricing (MAP), and the differing treatment of those arrangements in state, federal, and international jurisdictions.
 The panel will provide best practices for proceeding with such arrangements.

 - Treatment of RPM agreements